hmcts/finrem-ccd-data-migration/README.md

 - "USER_NAME" = valid caseworker username for given environment
 - "PASSWORD" = relevant caseworker password for given environment
 - "FILE" = location to a CSV file that contains a list of Case ID's (See src/test/resources/csvExamples/cases.csv for example format)
+- "PROXY_ENABLE" defaults to true to run smoothly across environments AAT/DEMO/PROD.
+You may set to false if you want to run against your local docker

 Using the "FILE" parameter will default to running the "FR_migrateCase" event on CCD which hits the "/migrate" URL in COS.
 If you want to change this to hit a particular event you'll have to set "specificMigrationEvent" variable to false and then update "callSpecificEventForCase" to point to the specific event you want to run.